Heart of the Beast: Production

-In March 2024, David Ayer signed on as director with a script by Cameron Alexander that was featured on the 2017 Black List of the year's 'most liked' unproduced screenplays; Alexander will serve as an executive producer.
+In March 2024, David Ayer signed on as director with a script by Cameron Alexander that was featured on the 2017 Black List of the year's 'most liked' unproduced screenplays; Alexander served as an executive producer.
 Damien Chazelle and Olivia Hamilton produced the film through their label Wild Chickens Productions, with Paramount Pictures distributing as part of a first look deal between the companies, and Ayer and Chris Long serve as producers through Cedar Park Entertainment.
 In January 2025, Brad Pitt was announced to be starring in the project, also producing under his Plan B Entertainment banner.
 Temple Hill Entertainment also joined the project, with Ayer now producing under Crave Films.
 In February, J. K. Simmons joined the cast, with Anna Lambe joining a month later.

 Principal photography began on March 3, 2025, in Queenstown, New Zealand, and wrapped on May 15.

+Jared Michael Fry was hired to compose the score for the film, marking his third collaboration with Ayer following The Beekeeper (2024) and A Working Man (2025).

+Release

+Heart of the Beast premiered at the FirstBank Amphitheater in Franklin, Tennessee on September 16, 2026.
+It premiered in a non-competition slot of the 74th San Sebastián International Film Festival on September 22, 2026.
+Advanced screening occurred on September 19, 2026 in New Zealand before its release on September 24, 2026.
+It released in the United States by Paramount Pictures on September 25, 2026.
+Its first trailer was shown at CinemaCon in April 2026.

+Reception

+Box office

+In the United States and Canada, Heart of the Beast will be released alongside Primetime, Forgotten Island, and the re-release of Avengers: Endgame, and is projected to gross $17–20 million in its opening weekend.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 31 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.